taublast/FastPopups/src/Sample/README.md

 3. Build and run the `SampleApp` project
 4. Test the different popup types using the buttons in the main interface

-The sample demonstrates the power and flexibility of the AppoMobi.Maui.Popups library with its enhanced platform handlers that provide superior performance and reliability compared to the original Community Toolkit implementation.
+The sample demonstrates the power and flexibility of the FastPopups library with its enhanced platform handlers that provide superior performance and reliability compared to the original Community Toolkit implementation.